posworkshop/blog/content/posts/godot-deploy-web-export-to-github.md

 ## Reasons for this workflow {#reasons-for-this-workflow}

--   No download means more players (IMO)
+#### No download means more players (IMO) {#no-download-means-more-players--imo}

 Anyone with a compatible browser can play the game.
 People will be more inclined to try your game if they don't have to download a executable and run it on their computer.

--   Fast feedback time during development
+#### Fast feedback time during development {#fast-feedback-time-during-development}

 The game will be updated almost automatically every time you commit your code.

--   Free CDN
+#### Free CDN {#free-cdn}

 If you have a GitHub account you have a CDN at your disposal.
 Why not utilize it.

-## What will you be doing?? {#what-will-you-be-doing}
+## What will you be doing {#what-will-you-be-doing}

 -   Export your finished game from Godot in HTML5 format
 -   Push the game to GitHub